HEAL/cedar-form-docs/docs/human-treatment-applicability.md

     </blockquote></details>

-    <details><summary>**Treatment Mode**</summary><blockquote>
+    <details><summary>**[Treatment Mode](https://github.com/HEAL/heal-metadata-schemas/blob/main/for-investigators-how-to/study-level-metadata-fields/study-metadata-schema-for-humans.md#:~:text=treatment_mode)**</summary><blockquote>

     <details><summary>**How to answer**</summary><blockquote>
         This field allows selection of a multiple answers from a limited set of possible answers.
 Please select all that apply.
-Possible answers are "Preventive","Therapeutic", "Harm Reduction".
-Examples of studies that would select each of these options:
+Possible answers are "Preventive","Therapeutic", "Harm Reduction". <u>Please consider:</u> Is the treatment, intervention, or solution my study is relevant to meant to 1) prevent the occurrance of a condition (e.g. development of a non-opioid drug for pain to prevent opioid exposure and addiction, case management and MAT for pregnant women to prevent in utero exposure to opioids, safe injection and needle exchange center to prevent overdose and spread of blood borne diseases among people using heroin), 2) treat an occurrance of a condition (e.g. naloxone to treat opioid overdose, physical therapy to treat existing pain from a back injury), and/or 3) is it a harm reduction mechanism (e.g. safe injection and needle exchange site reduces harm associated with heroin addiction/use, decriminalization of heroin possession or use reduces the harm associated with heroin addiction/use)Examples of studies that would select each of these options:
         <ul>
         <li> **Preventive:** A basic science or clinical study developing or testing efficacy of an opioid vaccine to promote development of opioid antibodies and prevent opioid overdose when the patient is exposed to opioids; A cluster RCT with randomization at the school level testing the efficacy of school-based after-school programming for junior high school students alone versus after-school programming plus a monthly unconditional cash transfer to the child's family to prevent future opioid use and dependence; a natural experiment study using implementation or not and differential timing of implementation of medicaid expansion across states to investigate a potential role for medicaid expansion in preventing transition from acute to chronic pain in patients with low back injury.
         </li>